Real or fake? That is the question.

 According to our experts at Zero Waste Scotland, real or ‘natural’ trees are more eco-friendly on a one-off basis, if disposed of responsibly.
-However, an artificial tree that is well looked after and used year after year can offset its higher carbon footprint if used for 10 years or more.
+However, an artificial tree that is well looked after can offset its higher carbon footprint if used for 10 years or more.

 Real trees that are locally grown have less associated carbon emissions, for example from transport.

 Recycling or reusing your real Christmas tree